Skip to content

 OSError: [Errno 5] Input/output error

 This is not a DataFlux Func issue.
 Please check the host / k8s cluster.
-If NAS is involved, also check if there are any issues with the NAS.
+If NAS is involved, also check for any issues with the NAS.